Siege of Rumkale: Aftermath

-After the Egyptians entered the citadel, they stormed the headquarters of the Armenian Patriarch Stefanos IV, who was attacking Egyptian caravans and villages and protecting the Mongols, and he was arrested.
-Historian Muhammad Kurd Ali says: “In the year 691 AH, al-Malik al-Ashraf went with his Egyptian soldiers and went to the Rumkale Castle, which is on the side of the Euphrates, where the Armenian Patriarch Kitagekos (Stefanos IV) resided.
+After the Egyptians entered the citadel, they stormed the headquarters of the Armenian Patriarch Stephen IV, who was attacking Egyptian caravans and villages and protecting the Mongols, and he was arrested.
+Historian Muhammad Kurd Ali says: “In the year 691 AH, al-Malik al-Ashraf went with his Egyptian soldiers and went to the Rumkale Castle, which is on the side of the Euphrates, where the Armenian Patriarch Kitagekos (Stephen IV) resided.
 He took him and those with him captive, and destroyed what was ruined from this fortified castle.”The siege of the castle lasted for 33 days, and after its conquest, Sultan Khalil named it the Qal'at al-Muslimin (Castle of the Muslims), instead of its old name, the Rumkale Castle.
 It was known by this name, and Sultan Khalil ordered the rebuilding of everything that was destroyed in the castle and the flags of the Sultanate be raised over it on all sides.

 Sultan Khalil left Emir Sanjar al-Shuja‘i at the castle and returned to Damascus with prisoners.
 The population of Damascus bid farewell to the victorious Sultan on his way to Cairo at night with thousands of lighted candles.
 The army returned, with Sultan El-Ashraf Khalil at its head, and entered Cairo at night from the Bab al-Nasr (Victory Gate), according to the old Egyptian custom.
 The army was received by tens of thousands of Egyptian people who lighted thousands of candles and hanged decorations.
 The women continued to ululate and the voices of takbir and applause rose.